Clear Sky Tampa Bay

 “We selected teams that are experimenting with promising ideas to assess the use of solar power, such as for resilience in commercial-scale applications,” said Eric Lockhart, who leads the Innovation Network at NREL.
 “The work of these teams will provide a blueprint and useful resources for other communities.”

-National Renewable Energy Laboratory, Lawrence Berkeley National Laboratory, and the Rocky Mountain Institute are helping the eight teams realize and demonstrate these novel, often never-before-tried applications with extensive analytical and modeling support and facilitated stakeholder engagement.
-The second round of the Solar Energy Innovation Network is expected to run through 2021 and conclude with a symposium at which teams will present their findings to organizations interested in similar efforts.
+National Renewable Energy Laboratory, Lawrence Berkeley National Laboratory, and the Rocky Mountain Institute helped the eight teams realize and demonstrate these novel, often never-before-tried applications with extensive analytical and modeling support and facilitated stakeholder engagement.

 Solar Energy Innovation Network